mauriciopoppe/blog/site/content/notes/computer-science/computation/promises.md

 ### The end

 That was it!
-What I learned from implementing it on my own was that a promise can be a rejection error, previously I thought that promises would never be something that an observer would receive, I thought that all the promises were unwrapped before sending them to the observer.
+What I learned from implementing it on my own was that a promise can be a rejection error.
+Previously, I thought that promises would never be something that an observer would receive.
+I thought that all promises were unwrapped before being sent to the observer.

-This is the final version of our tests and the promise implementation
+This is the final version of our tests and the promise implementation:

 {{< repl external="true" id="@mauriciopoppe/Implementing-Promises-from-Scratch-8" >}}